wkillerud/some-sass/README.md

 - Rich documentation through [SassDoc](http://sassdoc.com).
 - Suggestions and hover info for built-in Sass modules, when used with `@use`.

-Supports standalone SCSS, as well as style blocks inside Vue and Svelte components.
+Supports standalone SCSS, as well as style blocks inside Vue, Svelte and Astro components.

 Based on SCSS Intellisense by [Denis Malinochkin and contributors](https://github.com/mrmlnc/vscode-scss).
 Uses the built-in VS Code language server for SCSS.